the-fellowship-co/facade/docs/bylding_backends/working_with_edges.md

 end
 ```

-Now to build the Order Summary UI, the following GraphQL query can be fired.
+Now to build the order summary page, the following GraphQL query can be fired.
 Similarly, multiple complex UIs can be powered without creating a separate methods.

 ```graphql
 query {